daisycamber/daisycamber/README.md

 I am a web developer focusing on Python and Linux living in Seattle Washington fluent in a multitude of languages relevant to full stack.
 I build full stack websites and website generation engines using open source.

 - 🔭 I’m currently working on building open-source Python full-stack software
-- 🌱 I’m currently learning about data security and witchcraft
+- 🌱 I’m currently learning about data security, cosmetics, and witchcraft
 - 👯 I’m looking to collaborate on full-stack projects
 - 🤔 I’m looking for help with things I'm stuck on
 - 💬 Ask me about Linux